Gufran27/MediMind/README.md

 Input Directory: Ensure the dataset directory exists and contains valid input files.
 Error Handling: Unsupported file formats are skipped with a warning message.

-Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for suggestions or bug reports.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact
-For questions or support, please open an issue on GitHub or contact [your-email@example.com].